-June 11, 2007: At WWDC, Steve Jobs unveils Safari 3 for Windows, bringing its web browser to non-Apple computers for the first time.
+June 11, 2007: At WWDC, Apple CEO Steve Jobs unveils Safari 3 for Windows, bringing the company’s web browser to PCs for the first time.

-Apple advertises Safari as the world’s fastest and easiest-to-use web browser, capable of rendering web pages up to twice as far as Internet Explorer and 1.6 times faster than Firefox.
-It lasts until 2012, but never becomes a major player on Windows.
+Apple pitches Safari as the world’s fastest and easiest-to-use web browser, capable of rendering web pages up to twice as fast as Internet Explorer and 1.6 times faster than Firefox.
+Safari for Windows lasts until 2012, but never becomes a major player on Microsoft’s dominant operating system.

-Safari’s arrival on Windows was not the first time Apple made its software available to PC users.
-Four years earlier, in 2003, Steve Jobs begrudgingly agreed to port iTunes to Windows.
+Safari’s arrival on Windows did not mark the first time Apple made its software available to PC users.
+Four years earlier, Jobs begrudgingly agreed to port iTunes to Windows.
 At the time, he likened this to “giving a glass of ice water to somebody in hell.”

 “We think Windows users are going to be really impressed when they see how fast and intuitive web browsing can be with Safari,” said Jobs in a June 11 press release.
 “Hundreds of millions of Windows users already use iTunes, and we look forward to turning them on to Safari’s superior browsing experience too.”

-Apple wasn’t the only company trying to bring a browser to a mass audience.
+Apple wasn’t the only company trying to bring a browser to a mass audience, though.
 The following year, Google introduced its freeware Chrome web browser, which was available on Mac, Windows and Linux alongside mobile operating systems.
-Today, Chrome is the world’s most popular web browser.
+Today, Chrome is the world’s most popular web browser by a large margin.

-Safari had some big limitations, such as its refusal to accept plugins and its failure to remember which tabs you had open after closing it.
+Safari suffered from some big limitations, such as its refusal to accept plugins and its failure to remember which tabs you had open after closing it.
 Many users complained of application-crashing bugs, which were the antithesis of Apple’s “it just works” philosophy.

 Cult of Mac wasn’t blown away, either: